kholland4/mc4/server/deploy/README.md

 The server binary, `mc4-server` is just a monolithic executable.
 You can deploy it pretty much however you want.
-That said, I've found it useful to create a systemd unit file, build helper scripts, etc. to aid in the process.
+That said, there are a couple data files to be aware of, and I've found it useful to create a systemd unit file, build helper scripts, etc. to aid in the process.

 ## TL;DR